The Misuse of Drugs Act 1971

 Schedules 2 and 3

 These drugs are available for medical use and can be prescribed by doctors.
 It is illegal for people to be in possession of these drugs without having been prescribed them by a doctor.
 It is not an offence to be in possession of these drugs if a doctor has prescribed them to you.
 Schedule 2 drugs include amphetamines, cocaine, dihydrocodeine (DF 118s), Diconal, heroin, methadone, morphine, opium in medicinal form, pethidine and Ritalin.
 They are subject to strict record keeping and storage in pharmacies.
-Schedule 3 drugs includebarbiturates and Rohypnol and temazepam tranquillisers and are subject to restrictions on prescription writing.
+Schedule 3 drugs include barbiturates, flunitrazepam (Rohypnol) and temazepam tranquillisers and are subject to restrictions on prescription writing.

 These drugs have recently been divided into two parts.
 Part 1 comprises most minor tranquillisers (other than Rohypnol and temazepam) and eight other substances.
 This new scheduling means that it is now illegal to be in possession of all minor tranquillisers without a prescription.
 Part 2 drugs comprise anabolic steroids, which can be legally possessed in medicinal form without a prescription but are illegal to supply to other people.